-A rear-end accident is one of the most common accidents a motorcyclist can experience, and unfortunately the injuries sustained can be quite serious.
+A rear-end accident is one of the most common accidents our motorcycle accident lawyers find themselves representing, and unfortunately the injuries sustained can be quite serious.
 Motorcyclists don’t wear seat belts so they are easily thrown over their bike when they are suddenly hit from behind.
 Some of the most common injuries that result are:

 - Spinal cord injuries.